Dignity U Wear Founder Henri Landwirth was born March 7, 1927 in Antwerp, Belgium.

 Henri Landwirth moved to Florida in 1954, and soon managed the 100-room Starlight Motel in Cocoa Beach.
 Landwirth, now retired, had an innovating and tremendous career in the hotel industry for over 50 years.
 His career spanned the wide spectrum of positions from bellboy to management to ownership of many successful Central Florida hotels.
 For the last 20 years, he has devoted himself to improving the lives of those in need.

 Landwirth’s philanthropic career has been facilitated by his own family foundation named in honor of his mother, Fanny Landwirth.
 This foundation was started to encourage and promote philanthropy for future generations of the Landwirth family.
 To date, the foundation has provided the seed money for many successful and currently active charitable organizations, such as Give Kids The World, Memories of Love, A Gift for Teaching, Art with a Heart for Children, and, of course, Dignity U Wear.

 “I started Dignity U Wear because I was in the concentration camps for five years with no clothes,” says Landwirth.
 “After I left the camps, I was 18 years old and I was homeless.
 And I promised myself that one day, God willing, I would be able to help other people not to suffer as much as I did.”
-To date, Dignity U Wear has distributed over 9 million pieces of clothing valued at over $160 million to people in need.
+To date, Dignity U Wear has distributed over 50 million units of clothing to nearly two million people in need.

 In honor of his 90th birthday, Mayor Lenny Curry, of Jacksonville, Florida proclaimed March 7th as Henri Landwirth Day.
 This day is special, but only one of 365 days that Henri’s legacy can be honored, by people everywhere giving their time or money to support those in need.